codacy/docs/docs/repositories/files.md

 There is also a search filter available.

-This allows you to keep track or focus some of your time on files with low coverage, high complexity, too many issues, or simply a lot of duplication that could be refactored.
+This allows you to keep track or focus some of your time on files with low coverage, high complexity, too many issues, or a lot of duplication that could be refactored.

 Clicking on a filename opens the File detail.